Swift Justice: Production and broadcast history

-Dick Wolf was the creator and executive producer of Swift Justice.
+Dick Wolf was the co-creator and executive producer of Swift Justice.

 Produced by Wolf Films in association with Universal Television, Swift Justice was created by Wolf and Richard Albarino.
-According to New York's Maureen Callahan, the episodes, shot on location in New York, were low-budget productions.
+According to New York's Maureen Callahan, the episodes, shot on location in New York, were low budget productions.
 During filming, Jean-Claude La Marre, who guest starred as a hustler, was nearly arrested by a police officer.
 La Marre accused him of racial profiling.
 Representatives from Swift Justice and the NYPD did not comment on the incident.
 Rick Marotta produced the music, which Variety's Todd Everett described as having a good synthesizer- and percussion-based sound.
 Swift Justice was the first time that Gary Glasberg wrote for an hour-long television program.
 Referring to the experience as his "big break", he would later be a showrunner for the police procedural NCIS.

 Swift Justice was part of UPN's "aggressive new spring schedule" that expanded the network's programming to three nights per week.
 Picked up as a mid-season replacement, the series was broadcast on Wednesday nights at 9:00 pm EST. Thirteen episodes aired between March and July 1996.
-Rocky Mountain News' Dusty Saunders cited the series as an example of the network shifting toward action-adventure programming.
-Mediaweek's Scotty Dupree wrote that Swift Justice and The Sentinel were meant to attract a male audience, saying they were the only shows, aside from JAG, marketed to men on Wednesday nights.
+The Rocky Mountain News Dusty Saunders cited the series as an example of the network shifting toward action-adventure programming.
+Mediaweeks Scotty Dupree wrote that Swift Justice and The Sentinel were meant to attract a male audience, saying they were the only shows, aside from JAG, marketed to men on Wednesday nights.
 Wolf specified the target audiences of males as being aged 18 to 34.

 Swift Justices pilot episode was shown with a viewer advisory regarding its violence.
 During the show's broadcast, watchdog organizations and viewers were critical of the representation of violence on television.
 UPN canceled Swift Justice, Nowhere Man, Minor Adjustments, and The Paranormal Borderline, in favor of black sitcoms.
 The network decided to remove Swift Justice from its schedule following viewer and advertiser complaints about its violence.
 During a 2013 interview with the Academy of Television Arts & Sciences, Wolf referred to the decision to end Swift Justice as a "cancellation error", particularly since UPN did not have a drama with comparable ratings at the time.
 Following the show's cancellation, when Wolf was casting for the television productions Players and Exiled: A Law & Order Movie in the late 1990s, he again hired Ice-T, who has noted that Wolf often collaborated with the same actors.